Mikusch/MannVsMann/README.md

 # Mann vs. Mann

-## Regular Team Fortress 2 gameplay with Mann vs. Machine mechanics
+Mann vs. Mann adds several gameplay elements from Mann vs. Machine to regular gamemodes.

-Mann vs. Mann was originally created by [Screwdriver](https://github.com/ScrewdriverHyena) and [Kenzzer](https://github.com/Kenzzer) for the Red Sun Over Paradise community.
+It was originally created by [Screwdriver](https://github.com/ScrewdriverHyena) and [Kenzzer](https://github.com/Kenzzer) in 2018 for the Red Sun Over Paradise community but was ultimately abandoned and never publicly released due to countless issues.

-The project was ultimately abandoned in 2018 due to countless issues.
-To give the original developer's closure, I decided to rewrite the plugin from the ground up, with many fixes and additional gameplay elements.
+To give the original developer's closure I decided to rewrite it from the ground up with many fixes and additional gameplay elements.

-### Features
+## Features

 - Working Mann vs. Machine mechanics in regular gameplay
     - Upgrades